Stiivi/sepro-overview/chapters/08_development_notes.md

 multiple modifiers to operate on the same parameter, such as setting/unsetting the same tag, increasing/decreasing or zeroing the same counter, binding two different objects on the same slot.
-Result of such action is currently undefined and it is computation engine specific.In the future this situation might be disallowed in a way that such model would not be considered valid.
+Result of such action is currently undefined and it is simulation engine specific.In the future this situation might be disallowed in a way that such model would not be considered valid.